davidfekke/fek.io/src/blog/2021-06-21/how-to-add-tags-to-your-gatsby-blog.md

 }
 ```

 This checks to see if I have any tags, then uses `&&` operator to display my tags.
-In React you can do this to conditionally display in your render method.
+In React you can do this to conditionally display something in your render method.

 ## Gatsby documentation